iagxferreira/iagxferreira/README.md

 Lately I have been learning and researching about systems architecture, scalability, design patterns and team leadership.

 I am always ready for new opportunities and challenges in my career.
-Talk to me about hobbies, clean code, clean architecture, professional development or mental health, I'm sure we'll have a good conversation.
+Talk to me about hobbies, artificial intelligence, professional development or mental health, I'm sure we'll have a good conversation.

 <div align="center" style="display: flex; justify-content: center; align-items: center; flex-direction: row">